GlenRSmith/Phibes/README.md

 At this time, the app isn't available through PyPi, so you'll have to install from github.

-Clone the repository and install it in a virtual environment (python 3.8).
+Clone the repository and install it in a virtual environment (python 3.8) using pipenv.

 ## Setup/Config